Blonde (2022 film): Development and writing

 Andrew Dominik, who directed the film and served as screenwriter, had begun developing the project as early as 2010, which is an adaptation of the novel Blonde (2000), a fictional and controversial account of Monroe's life—and a Pulitzer Prize finalist—by Joyce Carol Oates.
-Dominik said that he did his own research by reading several of Monroe's biographies and that he used very little of Oates' novel Blonde in the movie, but he also added that the book was pretty much the bible for the film.
+Dominik said that he read several of Monroe's biographies but that he used very little of this research in the film, adding that Oates' novel was "pretty much the bible for the film."
 Dominik told Vulture that Blonde is "a film that definitely has a morality about it.
 But it swims in very ambiguous waters because I don't think it will be as cut-and-dried as people want to see it.
 There's something in it to offend everyone."

 Dominik discussed his fascination with Marilyn Monroe, stating, "Why is Marilyn Monroe the great female icon of the 20th Century?
 For men she is an object of sexual desire that is desperately in need of rescue.
 For women, she embodies all the injustices visited upon the feminine, a sister, a Cinderella, consigned to live among the ashes [...]
 I want to tell the story of Norma Jean [sic] as a central figure in a fairytale; an orphan child lost in the woods of Hollywood, being consumed by that great icon of the twentieth century."

 Dominik described the film as being "more accessible" than his previous projects and revealed that his script contained "very little dialogue", as he preferred to make it more of an "avalanche of images and events."
 Furthermore, Dominik stated:

 For Dominik, Blonde was his first attempt at developing a film featuring a woman at the center of the story.
 During a retrospective screening of his Oscar-nominated western The Assassination of Jesse James by the Coward Robert Ford (2007), Dominik stated, "It's a different thing for me to do [...] the main character is female.
 My films are fairly bereft of women and now I'm imagining what it's like to be one."

 While Netflix classified Blonde as "a fictional portrait of Marilyn Monroe" on the platform's official website, Dominik stated; "I think Blonde is a work of fiction and it's got just as much Joyce in it as it does Marilyn.
 But having said that, I think it's probably closer to the truth than what Fox is pushing to sell Marilyn stuff."